arnulfojr/sanic-persistance-patterns/README.rst

 Spoiler alert!
 --------------
-NoSQL usage with DynamoDB is only supported with sync (Sanic is async) code.
+NoSQL usage with PyDynamo (an ORM-like) is only supported with sync (i.e. Flask, Sanic is async) code.

-There's no migrations for DynamoDB
+There's no migrations for DynamoDB but making simple migrations can be easily done.

 DynamoDB
 --------

-Use of botocore
+Use of aiobotocore and aioboto3

 ORM